 Great training, good networking (we have some great companies attending like Priceline, Panasonic, Generali and Lavazza), awesome food, excellent freshly brewed espresso (I hope from Lavazza), course materials on SEO, and powerful SEO tools.
 Our course includes a subscription to our latest version SEOToolSet®, so attendees will be able to continue using advanced and fast SEO power tools.

 Attendees will also receive the latest Italian book on SEO authored by Bruce and me (which has been ranking number 1 on the Amazon.it bestselling books list).

 The last time Bruce Clay gave an SEO training in Italy was 2012.
 What stands out in your memory of that experience?

 People loved Bruce’s training for the quantity and quality of information he shared.
 The Italian national TV network RAI (similar to PBS in the U.S.) came to interview him and review the first edition of our book.
 I’m sure that the 2014 Bruce Clay course will receive similar attention and the same positive results.

 How can this Bruce Clay SEO course help European Internet marketers?

 The first time I attended Bruce’s training (2007), I had to fly over to the U.S., which is not cheap if you fly from Europe.
 Our July 2–3 training will bring people from all over Europe for this opportunity that’s closer to home and focused on EU markets.

-Bruce has extensive and solid experience in Internet marketing; he is one of the few guys around the world who can clearly explain how search engines and Internet marketing work and how to take full advantage for your business.
+Bruce has extensive and solid experience in Digital marketing; he is one of the few guys around the world who can clearly explain how search engines and Digital marketing work and how to take full advantage for your business.